davingaier/bitwealth-lth-pvr/docs/Customer_Portal_Test_Cases.md

 ---

-### TC3.4: All Email Templates - No Missing Placeholders
+### TC3.4: All Email Templates - No Missing Placeholders ✅ PASS

 **Objective:** Verify all templates have no syntax errors